Clarkinia/clarkiniaastrology/index.md

 cta: Choose a reading based on what you need now.
 bioheader: Regina Clarkinia
 biopic: bio_pic_astrology_bw.jpg
 bio: has been reading tarot and astrology charts for 20 years.
 She writes about mysticism and teaches practical meditation techniques.
+A writer and comedian, Regina presents the truth in a humorous and lighthearted style.
 Her readings investigate family relationships, personality patterns and career strategy.
-Regina tells it like it is with candid readings to get your butt in gear.
+Regina tells it like it is with candid readings designed to get your butt in gear.
 ---
 <!-- bgimage: store_home_bg_1200px_bags_bags_all_type_of_bags.jpg -->
 <body>